guilhemmarchand/nmon-logger/README.md

 **What to do with nmon-logger ?**

-The nmon-logger package has been technically designed to be use with the **Nmon Performance Monitor application for Splunk Enterprise**, see: https://github.com/guilhemmarchand/nmon-for-splunk
+The nmon-logger package has been designed to be used with the **Nmon Performance Monitor application for Splunk Enterprise**, see: https://github.com/guilhemmarchand/nmon-for-splunk
 Therefore, the nmon-logger package uses rsyslog / syslog-ng to transfer data which is application independent, so it is technically possible to analyse these data with any other modern data analytic solution.

 **Deployment scenarios:**